tbensky/selenium-peoplesoft/README.md

 <img src=https://github.com/tbensky/selenium-peoplesoft/blob/master/Images/000_day_pattern.png height=100>

  Changes are impossible to implement, because PS is typically used by large organizations requring many levels of committees for approving fixes.
 Some text-entry boxes require one to input data in a certain format, which could be eliminated with a form-data post-processing step on the server side of having the computer pad numbers with zeros and place a space between them.

- Need to place a class in room 101 of building 180.
-How about 180-101?
+An as example, suppose I need to place a class in room 101 of building 180.
+How about typing in 180-101?
 Nope.

 <img src=https://github.com/tbensky/selenium-peoplesoft/blob/master/Images/005_180101_01.png height=200>>

 No again.

 <img src=https://github.com/tbensky/selenium-peoplesoft/blob/master/Images/005_180101_02.png height=200>>